 We are in the process of a number of exciting improvements to our campus, including enhancements to our technology infrastructure, buildings and common areas.

-Construction has begun on a new Athletic Training Center in the north side of Hanes Gymnasium.
-Once the new center is complete, the existing Campbell Athletics Center will be renovated into a new Student Center that will provide additional gathering space and dining options for students, including a Starbucks coffee shop and a small convenience store.
+A new Athletic Training Center has been completed in the north side of Hanes Gymnasium.
+The former Campbell Athletics Center has been renovated into a new Student Center that, when it opens early in 2020, will provide additional gathering space and dining options for students, including a Starbucks coffee shop and a small convenience store.

 We are one of five campuses selected to participate in a two-year Duke University research project to implement a wellness app for students.